pile-contributors/grouplistwidget/README.md

 `setSortingColumn(-1)` (this is the default).
 Each of these setter methods have associated getter methods.

-Qt Signals are used to communicate changes in the state of the model to the views. `GroupModel` uses `modelAboutToBeReset()` and `modelReset()` to communicate with `GroupListWidget` and `GroupSubModel` uses `modelAboutToBeReset()`
+Qt signals are used to communicate changes in the state of the model to the views. `GroupModel` uses `modelAboutToBeReset()` and `modelReset()` to communicate with `GroupListWidget` and `GroupSubModel` uses `modelAboutToBeReset()`